Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 Massive Context Window

-Raptor mini boasts a context window of approximately 264k tokens.
-This substantial capacity allows the model to process and reason over entire modules, directories, or large multi-file diffs simultaneously—a game-changer for complex refactoring tasks.
+Raptor mini has a context window of about 264k tokens.
+That makes it easier to work across entire modules, directories, or large multi-file diffs in one go.

 High Output Capacity